Do We Think With Our Heart?

 I need your help to refute a charge an atheist has brought against the Bible.
 He claims the Bible says we “think with our hearts.”
 He claims approximately 920 verses say that we think with our hearts.
 Is he right?
 Does the Bible claim we think with our hearts?
 Isn’t it our soul that guides our actions?

-A. In the Hebrew culture, as in many others, the heart symbolizes the seat of emotion.
+I’m often amazed to see the arguments some “atheists” use against the Bible.
+God created our heart to pump blood, and our brain to think.
+In many cultures, the heart symbolizes the seat of emotion.
 Thinking with our heart means thinking emotionally, based on our feelings.
-It’s not to be taken literally, any more than being heartbroken over a failed love affair means that the organ in our chest no longer works.
+It’s not to be taken literally, any more than being heartbroken over a failed love affair means the blood pump in our chest no longer works.